elgentos/CodebaseExceptions/README.md

 Magento doesn't actually throw exceptions; it uses a custom exception handler.
 Therefore we cannot use the EventHandler that is bundled with php-airbrake but instead we dissect Magento's stack trace message and feed it to Codebase Exceptions.

 The file errors/report.php needs to be overwritten for the helper function to be called.

+You can test whether the extension works by throwing an exception by visiting http://www.yourdomain.com/exceptions/index/test

 ## Installation ##
     cd /path/to/your/magento/root